G-Core/product-documentation/documentation/dns/getting-started-with-dnssec.md

    --1--View in Customer Portal: "view-values-for-dnssec-in-the-customer-portal"
    --1--Disable: "disable-dnssec"
 pageTitle: DNSSEC—Security Extensions Overview & Configuration Guide | Gcore
-pageDescription: Learn about DNSSEC, its benefits, and how to enable or disable it using API requests in the Gcore Customer Portal.
+pageDescription: Learn about DNSSEC, its benefits, and how to enable or disable it via API requests or the Gcore Customer Portal.
 ---
 # Getting started with DNSSEC